 - A motivational letter.

-Applications for annual membership opens end of September and closes 31 October, to be announced end November, of a particular calender year.
+Applications for annual membership opens end of September and closes 31 October, to be announced end November, of a particular calendar year.

-Academy57 can annually host a maximum of 10 juniors in the Top Tier (Peak Tier).
 The Founder Members will have the final decision regarding approval of membership.
 The Founder Members are under no obligation to provide any reasons for not accepting a junior as a Louis 57 Academy member or to enter into any discussions with affected parties.
 This process is final and binding and not appealable.
-Louis Oosthuizen has the right to annually appoint one of the top 10 Juniors, as his “Captains Pick.”
+Louis Oosthuizen has the right to annually select one Junior, as a “Captains Pick”, to the Peak Tier.

 With the cost of golf and transportation increasing drastically, it has become almost impossible for some of the families to afford the golfing expenses for their talented children.
 The Louis 57 Academy assist in covering some of these costs including coaching, tournament costs (Southern Cape Junior Tournaments), Louis 57Academy apparel, caps, golf balls, gloves etc.